MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitsetcomponentid.md

 ## -description

-The **AcxFactoryCircuitInitSetComponentId** function is used to set the component ID during the ACX circuit factory initialization process.
+The **AcxFactoryCircuitInitSetComponentId** function sets the component ID for the ACXFACTORYCIRCUIT.

 ## -parameters